Black-Sinatra/ASTAR/README.md

 ## Algorithm Comparison

-We conduct a thorough comparison of the A* algorithm and Dijkstra's algorithm to evaluate their performance, accuracy, and suitability for route planning in public transport schedules.
+We conduct a comparison of the A* algorithm and Dijkstra's algorithm to evaluate their performance, accuracy, and suitability for route planning in public transport schedules.
 The comparison results are documented in our project.

 ## ATCO-CIF to GTFS Converter